 “I’m a fan myself.
 And I find … I’m honored, man, to be on a project that people care about this much,” the director says.

 Black Panther is much more than a comic book movie.
-This is the historic first black superhero, and he matters more than most good-guys.
-T’Challa helped make the world a better place for real.
+T’Challa is the historic first black comic book superhero, and he matters more than most good-guys.
+He helped make the world a better place for real.

-The story of Black Panther, set in the Afro-futurist paradise of Wakanda, features a noble, brilliant, powerful man of color leading and protecting a country that is a century ahead of the rest of the industrialized world, is wealthy, innovative, and prosperous — and has never been conquered.
+The story of Black Panther, set in the Afrofuturist paradise of Wakanda, features a noble, brilliant, powerful man of color leading and protecting a country that is a century (at least) ahead of the rest of the industrialized world.
+Wakanda is wealthy, innovative, and prosperous — and it has never been conquered.

 This character and his world have come to represent a special kind of pride, imagining an inspiring alternate history for one part of a continent that has been scarred by cruelty and subjugation.
 The storyline defies colonialist history and the exploitation of Africa’s resources and enslavement of its people.
-Also, it’s just damn cool.
-And beautiful.
+Also, Wakanda is beautiful.
+Wondrous.
 And there’s nothing else like it, in this life or the fictional one.

 After debuting in Fantastic Four #52 in 1966, Black Panther went on to star in the series Jungle Action, then became his own headliner.
 Over the decades, he became a continued source of inspiration to many kids, especially those with brown skin who had never seen themselves represented in comic book pages.